 Let’s put it this way: You are extremely valuable to your lawyer and the firm, so they offer you the highest ROI per lead.
 You accept this, knowing it’s a trade-off to have your law firm thrive.
 If you don’t make this trade-off, and are only making leads with the prospect’s best interest at heart, you’ll simply be wasting your time and money.
-Before you decide whether you should invest in this market trend, be sure to ask yourself these two questions: Can I expect a significant ROI?
+Just like indices trading in France, before you decide whether you should invest in any market trend, be sure to ask yourself these two questions: Can I expect a significant ROI?
 Can I gain quality results with a smaller investment?

 Legal lead generation is an industry in its infancy.
 To provide this review, Exclusive Leads Agency included only a fraction of the great resources on the topic.
 Remember to investigate individual companies and consult with individual attorneys to determine whether an option suits your needs best.
 Although most companies boast superior financial results, it is important to realize that a whole profession of attorneys is dedicated to helping others.
 Many attorneys have great ideas, but few know how to execute on them.
 As you invest in this opportunity, you will be working in the best interest of all attorneys and the profession.